Apple II: Legacy

 The Apple II series of computers had an enormous impact on the technology industry and expanded the role of microcomputers in society.
-The Apple II was the first personal computer many people ever saw.
 Its price was within the reach of many middle-class families, and a partnership with MECC helped make the Apple II popular in schools.
 By the end of 1980 Apple had already sold over 100,000 Apple IIs, and at the introduction of the IIGS, 3 million models in the range had been sold.
 However, in other markets, the range saw rather more limited adoption, with only 120,000 units selling in the UK over this nine-year period.

 The Apple II's popularity bootstrapped the computer game and educational software markets and began the boom in the word processor and computer printer markets.
+In 1978, 9 Apple II computers were used for the hit TV game show Tic Tac Dough’s game board.
+The 9 Apple II’s were programmed and linked to a master Altair 8800 computer that controlled display and movement of X’s, O’s, categories, bonus game numbers and amounts, TIC, TAC, and the Dragon during main and bonus game play, as well as displaying custom messages and an active screen saver.
+It was the first game show to use a fully computerized game board.
 The first spreadsheet application, VisiCalc, was initially released for the Apple II, and many businesses bought them just to run VisiCalc.
 Its success drove IBM in part to create the IBM PC, which many businesses purchased to run spreadsheet and word processing software, at first ported from Apple II versions.

-The Apple II's slots, allowing any peripheral card to take control of the bus and directly access memory, enabled an independent industry of card manufacturers who together created a flood of hardware products that let users build systems that were far more powerful and useful (at a lower cost) than any competing system, most of which were not nearly as expandable and were universally proprietary.
-The first peripheral card was a blank prototyping card intended for electronics enthusiasts who wanted to design their own peripherals for the Apple II.
+The Apple II's slots allowed any peripheral card to take control of the bus and directly access memory; this enabled independent card manufacturers to create a wide range of hardware products, allowing users to build powerful low cost systems.
+Generally competing systems were not as expandable and typically had more restricted and proprietary interfaces.
+The first Apple II peripheral card was a blank prototyping card intended for electronics enthusiasts to design their own peripherals.

 Specialty peripherals kept the Apple II in use in industry and education environments for many years after Apple Computer stopped supporting the Apple II.
 Well into the 1990s every clean-room (the super-clean facility where spacecraft are prepared for flight) at the Kennedy Space Center used an Apple II to monitor the environment and air quality.
-Most planetariums used Apple IIs to control their projectors and other equipment.
+Many planetariums of the time used Apple IIs to control their projectors and other equipment.

-Even the game port was unusually powerful and could be used for digital and analog input and output.
+The game port was unusually powerful and could be used for digital and analog input and output.
 The early manuals included instructions for how to build a circuit with only four commonly available components (one transistor and three resistors) and a software routine to drive a common Teletype Model 33 machine.
 Don Lancaster used the game port I/O to drive a LaserWriter printer.